Today we present a guest post from Tony Messer from Pickaweb.

 Putting together a content marketing team, sound simple, right?
 Bang out a few posts, get them up online, set up a few tweets and you’re done.

 The truth is that good content marketing involves a lot of moving parts and if you want to get results then they all need to be working together smoothly like a well oiled engine.
+To avoid any misconceptions or lost time, consider using a content marketing calendar and other additional tools.

 In fact, in a study done by the Content Marketing Institute and MarketingProfs on B2B Content Marketing Trends in North America, it was found that the most successful brands are those that have a dedicated leader who oversees the content marketing strategy.